Charles DeBarber

-Charles 'Sly Fox' DeBarber is an American cyber threat intelligence and computer security professional, best known for his role as a cyber intelligence analyst on the CBS television series Hunted.
-He is a former United States Army Staff Sergeant and is a Senior Privacy Analyst at the reputation firm Phoenix Advocates, LLC.
+Charles "Fox" DeBarber is an American cyber threat intelligence and tech victim advocate, best known for his role as a cyber intelligence analyst on the CBS television series Hunted.
+He is a former United States Army analyst and is the Director of Operations at the non-consensual sexual abuse material (NCSAM) victim advocacy organization Phoenix AI.

 Education

-DeBarber completed his MA in Intelligence Operations from American Military University in 2011, a BS in Administration & Management from Excelsior College in 2008, an AS in Intelligence Operations from Cochise College in 2008, and graduated from the Defense Language Institute where he studied Modern Standard Arabic.
+DeBarber completed his MA in Intelligence Operations from American Military University in 2011 and graduated from the Defense Language Institute where he studied Modern Standard Arabic.

 Career

 DeBarber served in the US Army as a 35N (Signals Intelligence Collector/Analyst) from 2004 to 2013.
 During that time he completed one deployment during the surge of Operation Iraqi Freedom.
-He was awarded an Army Achievement Medal for his part in the recovery of the remains of an DUSTWUN soldier in 2008.
-He obtained the rank of staff sergeant (SSG).
+He was awarded an Army Achievement Medal for his part in the recovery of the remains of a DUSTWUN soldier in 2008.
 During his service, he was awarded two Army Achievement Medals, an Army Commendation Medal, Military Outstanding Volunteer Service Medal, Iraqi Campaign Medal, and two Meritorious Unit Commendations.

 Since leaving the military, DeBarber has worked as a Certified Ethical Hacker, cyber intelligence analyst, and digital forensics investigator.
-He joined the cyber security firm Fortalice, LLC as a Program Manager for Intelligence Operations in 2014 and as of 2020 works for the technology firm Eccalon, LCC.
+He began working with survivors of NCSAM in 2015.
+He co-founded the tech development firm Phoenix AI in 2021 that develops curation tools, automation, and artificial intelligence (AI) to collect, de-index, and purge NCSAM.

 In 2016, he was chosen as a Cyber Analyst and lead Digital Forensics Examiner on CBS's reality television show Hunted.
 He was featured in the episode "Operation Cupid's Revenge".

 Mr. DeBarber testified in the 2019 civil trial against the defunct GirlsDoPorn sex trafficking ring.

-In 2021, DeBarber established a firm for assisting victims in purging non-consensual pornography (NCP) called Phoenix Advocates & Consultants (PAC).
-He appeared before the Canadian House of Commons on June 7th, 2021 and criticized PornHub's role in failing to impede the spread of NCP for over a decade.
+He appeared before the Canadian House of Commons on June 7, 2021, and criticized PornHub's role in failing to impede the spread of NCSAM for over a decade.